-During the three and six months ended January 31, 2004, CMGI had an operating loss of approximately \$4.8 million and \$12.0 million, respectively.
+During the three and nine months ended April 30, 2004, CMGI had an operating loss of approximately \$6.5 million and \$18.4 million, respectively.
 CMGI anticipates that it will continue to incur significant operating expenses in the future, including significant costs of revenue and general and administrative expenses.
 CMGI also has significant commitments and contingencies, including real estate leases, continuing stadium sponsorship obligations, and guarantees entered into by CMGI on behalf of itself and current and former operating companies.
-As a result, CMGI can give no assurance that it will achieve profitability or be capable of sustaining profitable operations.
+As a result, CMGI can give no assurance that it will achieve profitability or be capable of sustaining profitable operations, including after the Modus acquisition.
 CMGI may also use significant amounts of cash to fund growth and expansion of its operations, including through acquisition.
 CMGI may also incur significant costs and expenses in connection with pending and future litigation.
-At January 31, 2004, CMGI had a consolidated cash, cash equivalents and marketable securities balance of approximately \$265.5 million and fixed contractual obligations of \$62.2 million.
+At April 30, 2004, CMGI had a consolidated cash, cash equivalents and marketable securities balance of approximately \$260.2 million and fixed contractual obligations of \$82.9 million.
+In addition, the merger agreement requires CMGI to pay off certain indebtedness of Modus at closing estimated to be approximately \$101.0 million at June 1, 2004, which will reduce CMGI's available cash reserves.
 If CMGI is unable to reach and sustain profitability, it risks depleting its working capital balances and its business will be materially adversely affected.